The town of Basildon is located in the county of Essex, 26 miles east of London. It also gives its name to the

 2011 - Basildon Sporting Village opened.

-Basildon town centre is a large pedestrianised shopping precinct that includes the Eastgate
+Basildon Town Centre is a large pedestrianised shopping precinct purposely designed to eliminate

-Tesco Extra, and there are also a number of retail parks like Pipps Hill and Mayflower.
+there.
+There are also a number of out of town retail parks like Mayflower, Pipps Hill and St. Hilary.

 The town also has two markets.
 Basildon, which operates every Tuesday, Thursday, Friday and Saturday, and Pitsea,